 It allows you to leverage your reputation and popularity of an existing product to launch a new one.
 The costs are also generally lower than they would be for introducing a new product without any brand identity.

-However, to work, brand extension must provide a logical link between the original product and the new item.
+However, to work, the brand extension must provide a logical link between the original product and the new item.
 If there is a mismatch, or the new product creates a negative association, this can lead to brand dilution.
 Find tips on using and managing your brand.